-Michael Warren is a non-executive Director of Henderson Smaller Companies Investment Trust plc, Carrington Investments, Rathbones Unit Trust Management Ltd and EdenTree Investment Management.
-He is also an Advisor to Gresham House Asset Management.
-He is a past non-executive Director of Liontrust Panthera, Alquity Investment Management Ltd and Vindependents.
+Michael Warren is a non-executive Director of Henderson Smaller Companies Investment Trust plc, Carrington Investments, Rathbones Asset Management Ltd and EdenTree Investment Management.
+He is a past non-executive Director of Liontrust Panthera, Alquity Investment Management Ltd and Vindependents and a past adviser to Gresham House Asset Management.
 He worked for Thames River Capital from 2007 until 2012 as Investment Director.
 Prior to that he worked at HSBC Investments, where he was responsible for Institutional and Retail distribution, and before that at Deutsche Asset Management, where he was a main board member.
-Latterly, he served as Managing Director of the UK mutual fund business, DWS
+Latterly, he served as Managing Director of the UK mutual fund business, DWS.